-Listing 9-6: A function that returns errors to the calling code using ?
+Listing 9-7: A function that returns errors to the calling code using ?

-The ? placed after a Result value is defined to work the exact same way as the match expressions we defined to handle the Result values in Listing 9-5.
+The ? placed after a Result value is defined to work in almost the same way as the match expressions we defined to handle the Result values in Listing 9-6.
 If the value of the Result is an Ok, the value inside the Ok will get returned from this expression and the program will continue.
-If the value is an Err, the value inside the Err will be returned from the whole function as if we had used the return keyword so that the error value gets propagated to the caller.
+If the value is an Err, the value inside the Err will be returned from the whole function as if we had used the return keyword so the error value gets propagated to the calling code.

+The one difference between the match expression from Listing 9-6 and what the question mark operator does is that when using the question mark operator, error values go through the from function defined in the From trait in the standard library.
+Many error types implement the from function to convert an error of one type into an error of another type.
+When used by the question mark operator, the call to the from function converts the error type that the question mark operator gets into the error type defined in the return type of the current function that we’re using ? in.
+This is useful when parts of a function might fail for many different reasons, but the function returns one error type that represents all the ways the function might fail.
+As long as each error type implements the from function to define how to convert itself to the returned error type, the question mark operator takes care of the conversion automatically.

-In the context of Listing 9-6, the ? at the end of the File::open call will return the value inside an Ok to the variable f.
-If an error occurs, ? will return early out of the whole function and give any Err value to our caller.
+In the context of Listing 9-7, the ? at the end of the File::open call will return the value inside an Ok to the variable f.
+If an error occurs, ? will return early out of the whole function and give any Err value to the calling code.
 The same thing applies to the ? at the end of the read_to_string call.

 The ? eliminates a lot of boilerplate and makes this function’s implementation simpler.
-We could even shorten this code further by chaining method calls immediately after the ?:
+We could even shorten this code further by chaining method calls immediately after the ? as shown in Listing 9-8:

+Filename: src/main.rs

 use std::io;